santiagofdezg/linux-extend-screen/README.md

 xrandr --output HDMI-1-1 --off
 ```

-So once you have created the modeline for `HDMI-1-1` you don't need to create it again the next time you want to use it, just run the last commands:
+### Summary

+Every time you reboot the computer you will have to add the modeline again.
+Then I will make a summary of all the commands used in this tutorial:
 ```
+# Create the virtual monitor (every time after rebooting the computer)
+xrandr --newmode "1280x800_60.00"  83.46  1280 1344 1480 1680  800 801 804 828  -HSync +Vsync
+xrandr --addmode HDMI-1-1 1280x800_60.00

 # Enable the second display
 xrandr --output HDMI-1-1 --mode 1280x800_60.00 --left-of eDP-1-1
 x11vnc -clip 1280x800+0+0